About Financial Stability

 We work closely with the Financial Analysis and Supervision Unit to ensure PNG's financial system is protected from bad actors and those who would threaten the integrity of our systems through money laundering and illegal financing activities.

-Regulated financial institutions, which are the actors in the financial system, comprise authorized deposit-taking institutions, authorized superannuation funds and licensed life insurance companies.
+Regulated financial institutions, which are the actors in the financial system, comprise authorized deposit-taking institutions, authorized superannuation funds, licensed life insurance companies and payment service providers (PSPs) and payment system operators (PSOs).

 Key Activities in Regulation and Supervision